d-low/d-low.com_v3/README.md

 - [ ] CSS
   - [x] Ensure global CSS (reset, typography, defaults) appears first in bundle
   - [ ] Do we need SASS?
+If not how to we apply reset?
   - [ ] Self host web fonts using [typefaces node module](https://github.com/KyleAMathews/typefaces)
+  - [ ] Use consistent heading styles

-- [ ] Use consistent style for presentation components definition
+- [ ] Use consistent coding style for presentation components definition
 - [ ] Where do we place common utilities in new site?
 - [ ] Add tests